Quadrubo/waky/README.md

         restart: unless-stopped
 ```

+**Note:** You should change the image version from `latest` to the one currently available so you don't get surprised by a new major version.
+Note that you have to update waky by changing the tag.
+Example: `image: 'ghcr.io/quadrubo/waky:v0.2.0'`.

 Run `docker compose up` to start the application.

 You can now login to your instance with the user below.
 Once authenticated, it is recommended to change your email and password.